Sunday, February 26, 2023

 On July 1, CP invoices Irving Oil for Train 606-282.
 On July 5th, the train arrives in Cote-Saint-Luc, Montreal where Montreal, Maine and Atlantic takes over.
 It is renamed MMA-002.
 MMA has been flagged by various transportation agencies in both the U.S. and Canada as having a poor safety record.
 In the MMA office in Farnham, Quebec, Engine 5017 is put on as the lead on the train despite having serious problems.
 The train is inspected by Transport Canada and given permission to continue on.
 Tom Harding is the lone driver on MMA-002 to Lac-Megantic.
 From there, an American driver will take the train to New Brunswick.

 Despite contacting MMA about the ongoing engine problems, Harding is told to continue on.
 The train arrives at the West Siding Switch at 11:04 PM on July 5th.
 Engine 5017 is left running unattended with seven brakes applied by Tom Harding.
 When his taxi arrives, the driver notes to Tom that the 5017 engine is "spitting oil".
 At 11:38 PM, 911 is called to report a train fire.
 The Quebec Provincial Police call the MMA Control Centre at 11:50PM and are told that the train contains tanker cars of oil.
 The firefighters arrive and put out the fire but also shut down Engine 5017.
-By doing this the air supply to the air supply to the engine's pneumatic brakes is cut and eventually the remaining air escapes.
-The other four engines on the train had been shut off and had no brakes.
-The stage is now set for the disaster that will claim forty-seven lives and devastate the town and the lives of the people of Lac-Megantic.
+In doing this, the air supply to to the engine's pneumatic brakes is cut and eventually the remaining air escapes.
+The other four engines on the train had been shut off and meaning they also have no operational brakes.
+The stage is now set for the disaster that will claim forty-seven lives, and devastate the town and the lives of the people of Lac-Megantic.

 Discussion